World Trade Center (1973–2001): Austin J. Tobin Plaza

 The original World Trade Center had a 5 acre plaza around which all of the buildings in the complex, including the Twin Towers, were centered.
 World Trade Center officials had wanted the plaza to be a "contemplative space" or a Zen garden.
-In 1982, the plaza was renamed after Port Authority's late chairman, Austin J. Tobin, who authorized the construction of the original World Trade Center.
+In 1982, the plaza was renamed after the Port Authority's late chairman, Austin J. Tobin, who authorized the construction of the original World Trade Center.
 During the summer, the Port Authority installed a portable stage, typically backed up against the North Tower within Tobin Plaza for musicians and performers.
 The series of concerts and events was called "OnStage at the Twin Towers".
 At the center of the plaza stood the monumental sculpture The Sphere by German artist Fritz Koenig.
 The bronze sculpture was located at the center of a fountain, completing a full rotation every 24 hours.
 The site had other sculptures such as Ideogram, Cloud Fortress, and the 1993 World Trade Center Bombing Memorial fountain.
 The plaza was pervaded by Muzak background music that came from installed loudspeakers.

 For many years, the Plaza was often beset by brisk winds at ground level owing to the Venturi effect between the two towers.
 Some gusts were so strong that pedestrians' travel had to be aided by ropes.
 In 1997 Tony May opened an Italian restaurant in the plaza next to 4 World Trade Center called "Gemelli".
 The following year, he opened another restaurant in an adjacent place called "Pasta Break".
 On June 9, 1999, the outdoor plaza reopened after undergoing $12 million in renovations.
 This involved replacing marble pavers with over 40,000 gray and pink granite stones, as well as adding benches, planters, food kiosks, and outdoor dining areas.